MrCrimp/ideal_mooc_js/README.md

 ideal_mooc
 ==========

-D source code for the programming track of IDEAL Mooc
+EcmaScript 6 source code for the programming track of IDEAL Mooc